 Oh great, the Bruins streak is at 10.
 Benoit Pouliot with the SO winner.
 Meanwhile the Bruins fan beat up at the Bell Centre Monday speaks out.
 "I'm pissed off," he said.
 "Because I'm 5 foot 4, 150 pounds, and the first guy that grabbed onto me was 6 foot some, 200 pounds."
 Sorry, I couldn't let that go.

-Three Brandon Sutter: 1.
+Three Stars: 1.
 Lars Eller 2.
 Carey Price 3.
+Brandon Sutter

 Losing reaction from Canes Country

 Advanced Stats: Shift Charts / Head to Head / Corsi & Fenwick